IndyRed

 Episode #1 review by JEREMY GLADSTONE

-LATEST EPISODE (EP 06) REVIEW BELOW.
+LATEST EPISODE (SERIES FINALE) REVIEW BELOW.

 As I’m sure those of you who have followed the web series “Hurt” would have naturally assumed, the main character took his stuffed turtle and created a whole sub-series.
 Classic odd-couple pairing, right?
 We find Stone Scriven, the anxiety-laden protagonist we’ve seen plenty of in “Hurt,” out in the forest, pretty much naked, with the exception of a very thin, pink budgie smuggler.
 Ain’t all that much left to the imagination, really, at least when it comes to the physical details.
 His stuffed turtle (Timothy) gives him the wise advice to “act natural” when a friend from college starts coming their way, and of course, that begs the question of what could be more natural than standing outside basically naked in the snow in Maine in February, with your stuffed animal buddy?
 It’s a fun set-up to start the series, even if there’s no reasonable explanation for anything that you see onscreen - or anything that occurs in this beginning scene.
 Sometimes you just have to go with it, you know?
 It’s possible that this leads somewhere or might eventually circle back to making some kind of sense…I’m not really holding my breath on that, but it’s not outside of the realm of possibility, I suppose.
 “Turtletastic!” shifts backwards three weeks from that opening scene, so perhaps we eventually end up with some explanation for this later down the road.